fred144/astr415/hws/hw_6_garcia/readme.md

 >smooth gifs take time to render.
 Unless you want to wait a long time, don't run the bash scripts.
 It also auotmates deletion inside the sequence_ and data_ directories, so last frame of each rendering run is saved in saved_frames.
 Or at least comment out the lines calling the plotting scripts.
 ___

 Here is a rendered gif for the 0.5 eccentricity.
-If reading on the pdf, click on the link. it should redirect to github. these take way too long to render so I only made one full one.
+If reading on the pdf, click on the static gif. it should redirect to github. these take way too long to render so I only made one full one.
 The other gif are unfinished.
 <p align="center">
 <img src=./frog_0.5.gif alt="drawing" width="800"/>
 </p>